jkminder/data2neo/README.md

  - [Documentation][wiki]
  - [Developer Interface](docs/api.md)

+Note: The py2neo library does not support parallel relations of the same type (same source, same target and same type).
+If your graph requires such parallel relations please checkout the provided [py2neo extensions](/docs/documentation.md#py2neo-extensions).
 ## Installation
 If you have setup a private ssh key for your github, copy-paste the command below to install the latest version ([v0.2.2][latest_tag]):
 ```